A Yank in Ermine

 A Yank in Ermine is a 1955 British comedy film directed by Gordon Parry and starring Peter Thompson, Noelle Middleton, Harold Lloyd Jr. and Diana Decker, and featuring Jon Pertwee and Sid James.
-It was adapted by John Paddy Carstairs from his own novel Solid!
+It was adapted by John Paddy Carstairs from his 1948 novel Solid!
 Said the Earl.
-It was shot at Beaconsfield Studios and on location around Turville in Buckinghamshire.
-The film's sets were designed by the art director Ray Simm.
 The film includes the song "Honey, You Can't Love Two", sung by Decker and written by Eddie Pola and George Wyle.

 Plot

-An American airman (Thompson) inherits from a distant cousin the title of Earl and a house and estate in an English village.
-Although he is initially reluctant, his fiancé (Decker) encourages him to accept it, after she hears how much the estate is worth.
-When he arrives in England with his two buddies (Pertwee and Lloyd Jr.), he falls for the daughter (Middleton) of the owner of the neighbouring estate - but she is also engaged to be married.
+An American airman inherits from a distant cousin the title of Earl and a house and estate in an English village.
+Although he is initially reluctant, his fiancé encourages him to accept it, after she hears how much the estate is worth.
+When he arrives in England with his two buddies, he falls for the daughter of the owner of the neighbouring estate – but she is also engaged to be married.